ctrlcctrlv/rink.7/Rink-Manual.md

 45359237/500000, approx. 90.71847 rock (mass)
 ```

-Allows you to define new units, which is only really useful in the right-hand side of a conversion.
+An equals expression is one which simultaneously defines a new unit with the right-hand side, names it using the left-hand side, and then produces it as its result.
+This is useful for customizing the output of the right-hand side of a conversion or converting into things that don't currently have units such as the amount of calories in a potato.

 <a name="expressions.custom" />
 ## Custom base units